jguecaimburu/caf-project/README.md

 # Huancito's Personal Website

 This project was built as a part of the [Founders and Coders](https://www.foundersandcoders.com) application process.
 Everything was built to work on this particular website but the carousel and parallax scripts can be reused.
+I encourage you to read this README file before attempting to apply any code to your website.

 ## Image carousel